Table of Contents

 You should consider RLE:

 - If you are dependent on reading glasses or bifocals for your near tasks

-- if you have been diagnosed with early lens exchanges and feel the quality of your vision has declined, but, do not as yet have a cataract
+- If you have been diagnosed with an early cataract and feel that the quality of your vision has decreased, especially when driving at night.

 How soon will I be able to resume normal activities?

-Although you will need a ride home from the procedure, you will be able to resume most normal activities within a few days—with most patients able to resume driving as well.
+Although you will need a ride home from the procedure, you will be able to resume most normal activities, including driving within a few days.

 What does the lens feel like when it’s implanted?

-Patients are unable to feel the IOL, and intraocular lens implants have been performed for more than 50 years.
+Patients are unable to feel the IOL.
+Intraocular lens implants have been used in cataract surgery for more than 50 years.

 Collagen Cross-Linking (CXL)